sanjay1198/userwishlist-services/README.md

 How to start the server :

     python wishlist_api.py

-How to run the unit test case:
+How to execute the unit test case:

       pytest -v

 This application provides below APIs
 1. Add user  :